ChristFarrell/_cm/Homework/HomeworkNotes.md

 ## [Homework 9]()

-First file is MatrixDeterminant.py, where we asked to find determinant value without using of numpy inside python.
+First is MatrixDeterminant.py, where we asked to find determinant value without using of numpy inside python.
 This work by creating a function using cofactor expansion.
 This function will call itself up to a small matrix size.
 ```python
 if n == 1:
         return A[0][0]